AmanSoodprog/SmartServe_DevSoc23/README.md

 # Devsoc23_Eleccs
 SmartServe, AI powered fully integrated customer service.
-# Elec is the Node.js server with server.js as start
+# NodeServerCS is the Node.js server with server.js as start
-# aFlaskServer is the Flask server with FlaskRoutes.py as start
+# FlaskServerCS is the Flask server with FlaskRoutes.py as start